Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 };
 ```

-- `displayThings`: An array of functions used to display extra things at the top of the tree tab.
+- `displayThings`: **optional**.
+An array of functions used to display extra things at the top of the tree tab.
 Each function returns a string, which is a line to display (with basic HTML support).
 If a function returns nothing, nothing is displayed (and it doesn't take up a line).

 - `isEndgame()`: A function to determine if the player has reached the end of the game, at which point the "you win!" screen appears.